WebDevWes/Good-ReadMe-Generator/README.md

 Installation Instructions: Runs in NodeJS, requires inquirer and fs node_modules to be installed.
 Run npm install first before launching the index.js

-How to use: Upon launch you will be prompted with questions of which the answers will populate the README.md
+How to use: To start, navigate to the folder and type in "node index" Upon launch you will be prompted with questions of which the answers will populate the README.md

 ![Screenshot](/assets/screenshot.png)